 The best RC car for a kid is age-appropriate and easy to control.
 It should feature a fun, engaging design that stimulates the child's imagination.
 Notably, the battery life and signal range of an RC car can limit the fun … unless you opt for a model that maxes out both specs.
 A few bells and whistles, such as lights and horn sounds, can be welcome additions, as well.
 The remote can vary greatly from one model to the next, and not all remotes are comfortable for small hands.

-Besides considering the minimum age, when purchasing an RC car for a kid, there are only three broad areas you should think about: the vehicle, the remote, and the power source.
+Besides considering the minimum age, when selecting an RC car for a kid, there are only three broad areas you should think about: the vehicle, the remote, and the power source.

 The vehicle you choose will depend upon how your child will use it.
-Take these factors into consideration when purchasing to make sure it will be suitable for the intended use.
+Take these factors into consideration when looking to make sure it will be suitable for the intended use.

 Type of vehicle